How Types and Data Move from Engine to Browser

 The very first thing buckaroo does when serializing a DataFrame is rename every column.
 The original column "revenue" becomes a. "cost" becomes b.
 The 27th column becomes aa, then ab, ac, and so on — base-26 using lowercase ASCII.

 Why?
-Three reasons:
+Two reasons:

 1. Column names can be anything.
 Tuples (from MultiIndex), integers, strings with spaces and special characters, even a column literally called "index".
 Parquet column names must be strings.
 AG-Grid field names should be simple identifiers.
 Renaming to a, b, c sidesteps every edge case at once.